 Lighting for any outdoor recreation field must be arranged to prevent direct glare onto any public or private property or street.
-[All] Lighting of an outdoor playing field/court [lighting] is prohibited between [the hours of] 11:00 p.m. and 7:00 a.m., unless [other hours are specifically approved by] the applicable deciding body approves other hours.
+All outdoor playing field/court lighting is prohibited between the hours of 11:00 p.m. and 7:00 a.m., unless other hours are specifically approved by the applicable deciding body.